Kim Do-yeon (singer): 2022–present: Solo career

 On March 1, 2022, Doyeon was chosen by global makeup brand Bobbi Brown and launched a new campaign "The Radiant Power Fair", in partnership with Lachica's Shimizu.
-On August 10, 2023, Kim was cast in the film "18 Youth" alongside Jeon So-min, in which she plays a 18-year-old high school student who is annoyed by her eccentric homeroom teacher.
+On August 10, 2023, Kim was cast in the film 18 Youth alongside Jeon So-min, in which she plays an 18-year-old high school student who is annoyed by her eccentric homeroom teacher.

-On February 1, 2024, Kim was cast in the film "Amoeba Girls and School Ghost Stories: School Anniversary", in which she plays Ji-Yeon a president of the broadcasting club at Seogwang Girls' High School and a cinephile who dreams of becoming a film director, and she will display an abundance of energy.
+On February 1, 2024, Kim was cast in the film Idiot Girls and School Ghost: School Anniversary, in which she plays Ji-Yeon a president of the broadcasting club at Seogwang Girls' High School and a cinephile who dreams of becoming a film director, and she will display an abundance of energy.
 On August 16, Fantagio announced that Weki Meki had effectively disbanded on August 8 after five members left the agency.
 However, Kim was still in discussions of renewing her contract with the agency.
 On November 18, Fantagio announced that Kim had renewed her exclusive contract with the agency.

-On January 6, 2025, it was confirmed that Kim was cast to play the role 'Anna' in the musical "Anna X", which will begin airing on January 28, 2025.
-On March 28, The series Heesu in Class 2, which Kim filmed in 2022, has been released.
+On January 6, 2025, it was confirmed that Kim was cast to play the role 'Anna' in the musical Anna X, which will begin airing on January 28, 2025.
+On March 28, The series Heesu In Class 2, which Kim filmed in 2022, has been released.

+In 2026, Kim starred as the titular character in the film Dora, directed by July Jung.
+It premiered at the 79th Cannes Film Festival and is set to be released in the second half of 2026 in South Korea.